 Centralized guard time allocation

-The node and the hub shall not include guard times in the scheduled allocation intervals they request or assign, respectively, other than indicating the node’s PPM number and maximum synchronization interval.
-The hub shall insert at least a centralized guard time GTc given in Equation (12), (13), or (14) as appropriate, between two neighboring allocation intervals, minus a nominal guard time GTn given in Equation (6) if the earlier one of the allocation intervals is provided to a node requiring distributed guard time provisioning and hence includes GTn in the end, treating a beacon as an allocation interval that does not include GTn.
+The node shall not include clock drifts or guard times in the scheduled allocation intervals it requests.
+The hub shall include 2×(GTc – GT0) with GTc given in Equation (13) in each of the scheduled downlink or bilink allocation intervals it assigns to the node.
+The hub shall also provision at least a centralized guard time GTc given in Equation (12), (13), or (14) as appropriate, between two neighboring allocation intervals, minus a nominal guard time GTn given in Equation (6) if the earlier one of the allocation intervals is provided to a node requiring distributed guard time provisioning and hence includes GTn in the end, treating a beacon as an allocation interval that does not include GTn.

 Clock synchronization for centralized guard time provisioning